Logan Tom: Olympic and international career

 Tom's very first professional appearance was with the Brazilian team, MRV/Minas of the Brazil Superliga, on January 18, 2003, exactly two weeks after signing with them, on January 4, 2003.

 Tom appeared in the 2000 Sydney Olympics (4th place), 2004 Athens Olympics (5th place), 2008 Beijing Olympics (silver medal), and the 2012 London Olympics (silver medal).
-Tom was named the "Best scorer" of the 2008 Olympic games.
+Tom was named Best Scorer of the 2008 Olympic games.

-In 2004, Tom was named the Most Valuable Player of the World Grand Prix after leading all players in scoring with 224 points in 13 matches (179 kills, 24 blocks and 21 service aces) where she also garnered "Best server" accolades.
+In 2004, Tom was named the Most Valuable Player of the World Grand Prix after leading all players in scoring with 224 points in 13 matches (179 kills, 24 blocks and 21 service aces) where she also garnered Best Server accolades.

 From 2004–2007, she took a break from the national team, after claiming to be "burnt out" after a disappointing 5th-place finish at the Athens Olympics.
 However despite that, she continued to play professionally in Italy, Switzerland, and Spain.
 She also played beach volleyball (partnering with Holly McPeak, among others).
 She was the 2006 AVP Rookie of the Year and recorded 14 top-10 finishes in 2007.

 In 2007, she was named one of three FIVB World Cup most valuable player nominees as she averaged 4.10 points per set at the World Cup in her first international tournament with Team USA in nearly three years.
 She averaged 3.35 kills, 0.65 blocks, 1.95 digs and 0.10 aces per set at the World Cup while starting 40 of 41 sets.

-On September 15, 2008, Hisamitsu Springs, a women's volleyball team based in Kobe city, Hyogo, and Tosu city, Saga, Japan, announced her joining.
+On September 15, 2008, Hisamitsu Springs, a women's volleyball team based in Kobe city, Hyogo, and Tosu city, Saga, Japan, announced her arrival on the team.

 She was named Best Receiver at the 2010 World Championship.

-Logan earned the Best Server award and the gold medal at the 2011 NORCECA Championship, held in Caguas, Puerto Rico.
+Tom earned the Best Server award and the gold medal at the 2011 NORCECA Championship, held in Caguas, Puerto Rico.

 Tom joined the Indonesian club Jakarta Pertamina Energi for the 2016 season, taking them to the championship playoff.
-The New Zealander club Harbour Raiders announced that Tom would play with them and she help them win the local league championship.
+The New Zealand club Harbour Raiders announced that Tom would play with them in 2017, and she helped them win the local league championship.

 She then joined the Israeli club Maccabi XT Haifa for the 2017/18 season.